kristerkari/jQuery-Geolocator/README.md

     });
     </script>

-You can also use the plugin without manually including Google API script tags, but it is not recommended since it will slow down the loading of the plugin as it has to load the Google APIs after it has been initialized.
+You can also use the plugin without manually including Google API script tags, but it is not recommended since it will slow down the time it takes to find geolocation/distances as it has to load the Google APIs after the plugin has been initialized.
 This can be done with the `apiKey` option:

     <script>
     $(document).ready(function() {